isblab/prism/README.md

 ## Step 1.
 Annotating precision

 ### Inputs
 The primary input for PrISM is a set of structurally superposed integrative models for a macromolecular assembly.
+This can be in any of the following formats below.
+See examples for usage of each type.

+#### Type 1.
+Directly from integrative modeling analysis pipeline (NPZ)
-Specifically, it requires bead coordinates, masses, radii, and bead names of the models as single numpy array file.
+PrISM requires bead coordinates, masses, radii, and bead names of the models as single numpy array file.
 This can be directly obtained for each cluster of models from the [integrative modeling analysis pipeline](https://github.com/salilab/imp-sampcon) by using the `--prism` flag in [sampcon](https://github.com/salilab/imp-sampcon).
+This is the recommended way to obtain inputs for PrISM.

+#### Type 2.
+Set of RMF3 files (RMF)
+One can also provide a folder containing superposed supports Protein Data Bank (.pdb) files of structurally superposed model ensembles.

+#### Type 3.
+Set of PDB files (PDB)
 PrISM also supports Protein Data Bank (.pdb) files of structurally superposed model ensembles.

 ### Outputs